skip to content

 alma mater

-alum A graduate of any gender, singular; use alum to be gender neutral and inclusive.
-Alumnus or alumna are acceptable in rare situations (example: a direct quote, an organization's name) but the preferred term is alum.
+alum A graduate of any gender, singular; use alum to be gender-neutral.
+Alumnus or alumna are acceptable in rare situations, such as a direct quote or an organization’s name, but the preferred term is alum.

 alumni A group of graduates of any gender.